-So when you do that, how do you explain it to a GP who has no idea what this is all about, how do you explain what it is you're gonna be doing so they can assess whether it's safe?
+So when you do that, how do you explain it to a GP who has no idea what this is all about, and who explain what it is you're gonna be doing so they can assess whether it's safe,

-I just talk about the fact that it's just learning how to breathe in a different way, access the diaphragm, the part of hypopressives that could potentially cause their conditions to be worse would be the breath hold which we'll show you in a bit.
-So that's the area really that I put the focus on, explaining what happens.
-And then it's kind of, I think there's far more stressful things in people's lives, like, just generally going to work and having to earn a living and etc, than doing a bit of breathing and a bit of breath holding.
+I just talk about the fact that it's just learning how to breathe in a different way, access the diaphragm, this part of how progressives that could potentially cause their conditions to be worse would be the breath hold.
+So which we'll show you in a bit.
+But so that's the area really that I put the focus on, explaining what happens.
+And then it's kind of, I think there's far more stressful things in people's lives, like, you know, just generally going to work and having to earn a living and etc, than then doing a bit of breathing and a bit of breath holding.
 But again, it's that whole blame culture and not getting caught up in that.
-The other contraindications, they're not really, they're just kind of little red flags that you just keep an eye on, things like inflammatory bowel conditions, because, as you'll see, when we do the demonstration that you restrict space with the breath hold, and that will cause someone to be in a lot of pain if they're in flare up with something like Crohn's or IBS.
-So, again, it's just cautionary.
-I have had clients with Crohn's who've been absolutely fine and actually who it's helped, but I've also had clients with Crohn's where it has actually been a problem during hypopressives.
+The other contraindications, they're not really they're just kind of little red flags that you just keep an eye on things like inflammatory bowel conditions, because as you'll see, when we do the demonstration that you restrict space with the with the breath hold, and that will cause someone to be in a lot of pain if they're in flare up with something like Crohn's or IBS.
+So, again, it's just a cautionary.
+I have had clients with Crohn's who've been absolutely fine.
+And it actually who, who has helped, but I've also had clients with Crohn's where it has actually been a problem during high prices, that's just purely, just yeah, just too painful. for them.
+It's a really acute, acute flare up, where most forms of exercise pain is generally sort of an indication to stop and give it a rest for a while.
+Yeah.
+So Yeah.
+Alex has asked a very person in question why there are only two trainers in the country?
+Why don't you a trainer, master trainers?
+Well, people who can run courses, to master trainers here, when you struggle to get four people on a course?
+It's not really a viable business for anybody else to be doing it at the moment?
+That's that would be my answer.
+We need to we need far more, we need 700 You can have progressive trainers on our directory.
+And then we would have enough knowledge about how progress is enough awareness of how progressives that other people would want to come and run our courses or call me hopeless optimist, I'm just gonna be bloody easy to get a 700 trainers.
+And we said one day course it's not a desperately expensive course.
+It's, you know, and for anyone who's involved in the health care professions, it's an opportunity to help people and most other people can't help.
+So I would have thought that would be easy.
+But then I am hopeless optimist.
+But I put money on it with a right approach, you could easily double the number of trainers within a year.
+I really think it's a challenge.
+Before we do a bit of demo what Yes, yes, I keep wanting to keep saying they want to see some some demonstration.
+Kim has said so how much is the online course you said it was different to the online course is 499.

-During a flare up?

-Yeah, just too painful for them.
-It's a really acute flare up.

-Most forms of exercise pain is generally sort of an indication to stop and give it a rest for a while.
-Alex has asked a very personal question, why are there only two trainers in the country?
-Why aren't you a trainer, Claire?